cabinetoffice/GCGS-Central-Digital-Platform/Frontend/CO.CDP.OrganisationApp/Pages/PrivacyNotice.en.md

 * the registration process onto the digital system, including matching GOV.UK One Login users to existing accounts and transferring existing account information
 * compliance with the Procurement Regulations 2024 and other relevant procurement regimes by a contracting authority in whose procurement a supplier wishes to participate

+The Cabinet Office is an independent data controller for personal data required for using the Statement of Work (SoW) Tool that is only available to contacting authorities on this platform.

 ### Types of personal data that may be collected